You also want someone you trust and feel at ease with because chances are you'll see a lot of your doctor over time.

 A gastroenterologist is a doctor who specializes in digestion and problems in the gut.
 If you have severe Crohn's, find a gastroenterologist who specializes in inflammatory bowel disease.
-You can find one at most medical centers and teaching hospitals, or through the Crohn's and Colitis Foundation of America.
+You can find one at most medical centers and teaching hospitals or through the Crohn's and Colitis Foundation of America.
 If you can't see a specialist, your primary care doctor may need to consult with one to plan your care.

 4. Someone you can talk to.
 You want a doctor who can explain your disease or answer your questions fully and clearly.
-If your doctor doesn't allow enough time to answer your questions, make sure a nurse or other person in the office can.
+If your doctor doesn't have enough time to answer your questions, make sure a nurse or other person in the office can.

 5. A treatment style that works for you.
 Do you prefer someone who's very direct or more personal?
 You'll want a doctor who's a good match.

 6. Someone you like.
 Of course your doctor's skills and judgment matter.
 There's also a personal aspect.
 People who feel at ease with their doctors are more likely to stick with their doctors' plan and keep up with their prescriptions.